ECOWAS: GIABA seeks stiff sanctions for corrupt leaders

-The Inter-Governmental Action Group Against Money Laundering in West Africa, GIABA, on Monday, said there was a need for stiff sanctions to be imposed against corrupt leaders in countries within the region.
+The Inter-Governmental Action Group Against Money Laundering in West Africa, GIABA, on Monday, has said there was need for stiff sanctions to be imposed on corrupt leaders in countries within the region.

-GIABA, which is a specialised institution of the Economic Community of West African States, ECOWAS, responsible for facilitating the adoption and implementation of Anti-Money Laundering (AML) and Counter Financing of Terrorism (CFT) strategies in West Africa, further called for the adoption of a new approach in the fight against corruption in West Africa.
+GIABA, which is a specialised institution of the Economic Community of West African States, ECOWAS, responsible for facilitating the adoption and implementation of Anti-Money Laundering (AML) and Counter Financing of Terrorism, CFT, strategies in West Africa, further called for the adoption of a new approach in the fight against corruption in the region.

 It maintained that existing anti-corruption strategies in most ECOWAS member states “are weak and/or incomprehensive.”